Otic ganglion: Connections

 The preganglionic parasympathetic fibres originate in the inferior salivatory nucleus of the glossopharyngeal nerve.
 They leave the glossopharyngeal nerve by its tympanic branch and then pass via the tympanic plexus and the lesser petrosal nerve to the otic ganglion.
 Here, the fibers synapse and the postganglionic fibers pass by communicating branches to the auriculotemporal nerve, which conveys them to the parotid gland.
 They produce vasodilator and secretomotor effects.

 Its sympathetic root is derived from the plexus on the middle meningeal artery.
 It contains post-ganglionic fibers arising in the superior cervical ganglion.
 The fibers pass through the ganglion without relay and reach the parotid gland via the auriculotemporal nerve.
 They are vasomotor in function.

 The sensory root comes from the auriculotemporal nerve and is sensory to the parotid gland.

 The motor fibers supplying the medial pterygoid and the tensor veli palatini and the tensor tympani pass through the ganglion without relay.

-The ganglion is connected to the chorda tympani nerve and also to the nerve of the pterygoid canal.
-These pathways provide an alternate pathway of taste from the anterior two-thirds of the tongue.
-These fibers do not pass through the middle ear.